JonCooperWorks/harness/README.md

 Three parties, each with limited capabilities:

 1. **Exploit Owner** — Encrypts payload, signs digest.
 Cannot authorize execution.
-2. **Target** — Decrypts inner envelope, verifies EO signature, signs args + expiration.
-Cannot decrypt payload.
+2. **Target** — Decrypts outer envelope (E) to get inner envelope (E_inner), verifies EO signature, signs args + expiration.
+Cannot decrypt the encrypted payload itself (requires Harness key).
 3. **Harness** — Verifies both signatures, checks expiration, decrypts and executes in WASM.

 **Onion encryption:**
-- Inner layer encrypted to Target
+- Inner layer encrypted to Harness (symmetric key + payload)
-- Outer layer encrypted to Harness
+- Outer layer encrypted to Target (inner envelope)

+### Visibility by Party

+Each party has limited visibility into the execution envelope:

+- **Exploit Owner:** Can see plaintext payload during encryption phase.
+Signs the encrypted payload hash (commitment to the encrypted executable).
+Cannot decrypt envelopes or authorize execution.

+- **Target:** Can decrypt the outer envelope (E) to access the inner envelope (E_inner).
+Sees the encrypted payload (metadata + encrypted symmetric key + encrypted plugin data) but **cannot decrypt the executable itself** — the symmetric key is encrypted to Harness's public key.
+Signs a commitment to: encrypted executable + execution arguments + expiration timestamp.

+- **Harness:** Receives the approved package (A) containing E_inner + Target signature + expiration + encrypted args.
+Verifies both signatures, checks expiration, then decrypts the symmetric key, payload, and arguments.
+Only Harness can decrypt and execute the payload.

 ---